Comparative Study: Tesla And Industry Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-The current Price to Earnings ratio of 322.25 is 17.07x higher than the industry average, indicating the stock is priced at a premium level according to the market sentiment.
+Notably, the current Price to Earnings ratio for this stock, 334.76, is 18.95x above the industry norm, reflecting a higher valuation relative to the industry.

 -